-Oklahoma City Theatre Company recognizes that the quality of life in our city will improve as opportunities for adult residents to attend high-quality, socially relevant theatre increase.
-Our company produces theatre by collaboration between Oklahoma City artists with diverse identities who share the vision of an OKC arts community able to sustain a workforce of individual artists and of our theatre company whose work will educate through delight, bring artists and audiences into meaningful dialogue, and promote inclusion and progress as ideals for our community.
+Oklahoma City Theatre Company recognizes that the quality of life in our community will improve as opportunities to attend professional and socially relevant theatre increases.
+Our company produces theatre between artists with diverse identities who share the vision of an OKC arts community able to sustain a workforce of individual artists and of our theatre company whose work will educate through delight, bring artists and audiences into meaningful dialogue, and promote inclusion and progress as ideals for our community.

 Oklahoma City Theatre Company values the living connection between art and the community it reflects and informs.
 We value the vision and ideas of artists whose work offers perspective on our pressing social issues.
 We value the potential of art to change individual minds, hearts, and actions.

-The story of our company begins with the vision of Founding Artistic Director Richard Nelson.
-After graduating from the University of Oklahoma, Rickey earned his master’s degree in acting from the National Theatre Conservatory in Denver and studied Shakespeare at the British-American Drama Academy at Oxford.
-After working professionally in national tours, in Denver, and New York City for more than a decade, Nelson returned to Oklahoma City and recognized the need for a theatre company that valued diversity and created a safe space for people to come together and grow as artists.
-He collaborated with friends to produce Shakespeare’s Much Ado About Nothing at the Myriad Gardens Waterstage in 1999 and this marked the formation of Synchronicity Theatre Company with Nelson as Artistic Director.
-In his program note for STC’s second production, Hamlet 2000, Nelson reflected: “Synchronicity Theatre Company is an idea born of desperation…by a group of disparate artists searching for that place where we belong.
-For some of us, it is the theatre, for others, it is simply each other…what we all hope to do, is simply tell good stories.”
+The story of Oklahoma City Theatre Co. begins with founding Artistic Director, Rick Nelson.
+After working with national tours for more than a decade, Nelson returned to Oklahoma City determined to fill the need for theatre that created a rich open environment for artists to come together and grow.
+Our first production, Shakespeare’s Much ado about Nothing was staged on the Myriad Waterstage in 1999.
+In his program note Nelson reflected: “Synchronicity Theatre Company is an idea born of desperation…by a group of disparate artists searching for that place where we belong. for some of us it is the theatre, for others, it is simply each other…what we all hope to do, is simply tell good stories.”

-In 2001, Synchronicity was invited to perform in the newly renovated Civic Center Music Hall, and for a few seasons, the company produced shows in both that location and at the Broadway space.
-In 2002, out of a desire to identify more closely with the community (and eliminate confusion over the pronunciation of our name), Synchronicity became Oklahoma City Theatre Company.
-The following season, Studio 207 was closed, and until recently the company remained one of two “resident” theatre companies at the Civic Center, performing shows in both the City Space Theatre and the Freede Little Theatre.
+In 2001, Synchronicity was invited to perform in the newly renovated Civic Center Music Hall.
+For several seasons, the company produced shows in both locations.
+In 2002, out of a desire to identify more closely with the community, Synchronicity became Oklahoma City Theatre Co.